langchain-ai/langchain/docs/examples/chains.rst

 **Question-Answering With Sources**

 - **Links Used**: LLMChain
 - **Notes**: These types of chains take a question and multiple documents as input, and return an answer plus sources for where that answer came from.
-There are multiple underlying types of chains to do this, for more information see TODO.
+There are multiple underlying types of chains to do this, for more information see `here <../explanation/combine_docs.md>`_.
 - `Example Notebook <chains/qa_with_sources.ipynb>`_

 **Question-Answering**

 - **Links Used**: LLMChain
 - **Notes**: These types of chains take a question and multiple documents as input, and return an answer.
-There are multiple underlying types of chains to do this, for more information see TODO.
+There are multiple underlying types of chains to do this, for more information see `here <../explanation/combine_docs.md>`_.
 - `Example Notebook <chains/question_answering.ipynb>`_

 **Summarization**

 - **Links Used**: LLMChain
 - **Notes**: These types of chains take multiple documents as input, and return a summary of all documents.
-There are multiple underlying types of chains to do this, for more information see TODO.
+There are multiple underlying types of chains to do this, for more information see `here <../explanation/combine_docs.md>`_.
 - `Example Notebook <chains/summarize.ipynb>`_

 .. toctree::